What is pelvic health physiotherapy?

 Where can I park?

-There is plenty of parking around us – most of our patients are able to find a park on the street outside.
-There are also a number of carparks nearby, including Taranaki St Parking (Hope Gibbons building), Te Papa carpark and Reading Wakefield.
+There is plenty of parking around us – most of our patients are able to find a park on the streets nearby.
+There are also a number of carparks close by, including Taranaki St Parking, next to Les Mills (Hope Gibbons building), Te Papa carpark and Reading Wakefield.

 We are also very close to many major bus routes – we are located near the corner of Taranaki St and Courtenay Pl.